LijunSun90/EC_RL_Learn/classical_RL_algorithms.md

 > sample-average method for estimating action values

-Each estimate is an average of the sample of relevant rewards.
+Each estimate action value is an average of the sample of observed rewards.